TLDR

 Measurement: Attribution Gets Even Messier

-Attribution in AI interfaces will likely be worse than what you're used to in search and social:
+Attribution in AI interfaces will be worse than what you're used to in search and social:

 - Less focus on clicks out to your site, more on in-chat actions